alexwlchan/alexwlchan.net/src/_drafts/new-archive.md

 They're just buried too deep to find.

 The long list of links is useful for me -- but I have a unique knowledge of my back catalogue.
-I know exactly what I'm looking for.
+When I use it, I know exactly what I'm looking for.
-That list is [still there](/all-posts/) for me and anyone else who wants it, but now it's buried a bit deeper because it's not a good starting point.
+That list is [still there](/all-posts/), but now it's buried a lot deeper because it's not a good starting point.

-A while back, I started marking certain posts in the list of links.
+A while back, I started marking my favourite posts in the list of links.
-This was a half-hearted measure to highlight my favourite posts, but clicking it only took you to a shorter list of text links.
+This was a half-hearted measure to improve discoverability, but clicking it only took you to a shorter list of text links.
 (I'm also not sure anybody ever realised those hearts were clickable.)

 <img src="/images/2022/hearted_posts.png" style="width: 600px;" alt="A list of text links, with small red hearts next to several of the titles.">